bregman-arie/system-design-notebook/README.md

 ##### Linear Scalability

 Linear Scalability happens when the workloads your system is able to handle scale accordingly to the scale in resources.
-The scalability factor remains constant as you scale.
+The scalability factor remains constant as you scale.<br>
 For example, you triple the resources of your system -> the system is able to handle triple the workloads.
 In reality, it's actually not the case most of the time.

 ##### Sub-Linear Scalability